top of page

 Professional Memberships

-National Defender Investigator Association, Oral History Network of Ireland, Society for Linguistic Anthropology
+National Defender Investigator Association, National Lawyers Guild, Oral History Network of Ireland, Society for Linguistic Anthropology

 Awards and Certifications